 Use your favorite 1:1 sugar substitute.

-Just remember, xylitol is poisonous to dogs and cats, so if that’s your choice and you have little furry friends running around, be aware that it can be deadly for them.
+**Remember: xylitol is poisonous to dogs and cats, so if that’s your choice and you have little furry friends running around, be aware that it can be deadly for them.

-The simple crust
+The simple gluten-free crust

 It is a bit wet, and it does require a bit of fiddling to get into the pan.

-Prick the crust with a fork and bake it for 12 minutes.
+Prick the crust with a fork, and bake it for 12 minutes.

-Storage & serving suggestions.
+Storage & serving suggestions

-These make a GREAT on the go breakfast item.
+These make a GREAT, on-the-go breakfast item.
 Since they are substantial in fat and high in protein, they tend to stave off hunger for a while.

-Oh, and they are fantastic cold from the fridge with a hot cup of coffee!
+Oh, and they are fantastic cold from the fridge with a cup of hot coffee!

-More cheesecake?
+More keto cheesecake?
 More Blueberries?

 Gluten Free Blueberry Cheesecake Squares (Low Carb & Keto Friendly)